MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/automated-investigations-windows-defender-advanced-threat-protection.md

 This tab is only displayed when an investigation is complete and shows all pending actions taken during the investigation.

 ## Pending actions
+If there are pending actions on an automated investigation, you'll see a pop up similar to the following image.
+When you click on the pending actions link, you'll be taken to the pending actions page.

-This view aggregates all investigations that require an action for an investigation to proceed or be completed.
+The pending actions view aggregates all investigations that require an action for an investigation to proceed or be completed.

 Use the Customize columns drop-down menu to select columns that you'd like to show or hide.